-There is a fleshy, beige, quiet, giant mass that will be growing in a room in a large storage unit.
+There is a fleshy, beige, quiet, giant mass that will be growing in the Centre’s storage space.

 The mass is a SCOBY (Symbiotic Culture Of Bacterial Yeast).
 SCOBY’s grow as skins on fermenting fluids and become thicker over time.
 The bacteria processes sugar while emitting carbon dioxide, making the fizzy health beverage Kombucha.